bytwork.com

 Table of contents

-The cpuminer-gr version is a fork of cpuminer-opt by JD, which is a fork of cpuminer-multi with optimizations imported from other miners.
-There is another fork - a multi-threaded termux miner with a large number of algorithms.
-And for mining Ethereum on the CPU, UselethMiner is used.
+Version cpuminer-gr is a fork of cpuminer-opt by a developer nicknamed JD, which is a fork of cpuminer-multi with optimizations imported from other miners.
+There is another fork - multi-threaded termux miner with a large number of algorithms.
+And for mining the ETHASH algorithm on CPU, UselethMiner is used.

 The coins mined by this program can be tracked here.